zammad/zammad-admin-documentation/integrations/ldap.rst

 On this wizard step, you can also define the wanted LDAP-Group to Zammad-Role mapping.

-..
-Note:: Please note that nested groups are currently not supported by Zammad.
+.. note:: Please note that nested groups are currently not supported by Zammad.

 If needed, you can also change the user filter for your LDAP-Query.
 The option "Users without assigned LDAP groups" will by default assign the Customer-Role
 (default sign-up role) to any LDAP-User, that doesn't match to the above role-mapping.
 After pressing Continue, Zammad will check if the configuration is okay.